 - Employees are also protected from harassment because of perception and association.

-Third party harassment – this is repealed by the Government on 1st October 2013.
+Third party harassment – this section was repealed by the Government on 1st October 2013 and the details below no longer apply.
 Read more details here about what this means and about the Protection from Harassment Act 1997.

-- Applies to sex, age, disability, gender reassignment, race, religion or belief and sexual orientation.
+- Applied to sex, age, disability, gender reassignment, race, religion or belief and sexual orientation.

 - Victimisation occurs when an employee is treated badly because they have made or supported a complaint or raised a grievance under the Equality Act; or because they are suspected of doing so.